Selling a House with Tenants in California - Easy Process for Landlords

-Selling a house with tenants California guide
+Selling a home with tenants California guide

-To begin, you’ll need to provide your renters with notice that is in accordance with California’s renter-friendly stance.
-Further, you’ll need to successfully navigate the legal process while protecting your rights and bottom line.
+If you’re ready to sell property with tenants in California, there’s a lot to consider.
+To begin, you will need to provide your renters with notice that is in accordance with California’s renter-friendly stance.
+Further, you will need to successfully navigate the legal process while protecting your rights and bottom line.

 It’s a lot, but this guide can help.